7-docs/7-docs/README.md

 - Make sure the Pinecone index has **1536** dimensions.
 - OpenAI recommends using the `cosine` distance function, so let's use that metric.

+You can use multiple, separated namespaces (set `PINECONE_NAMESPACE`) to ingest and query.

 ## GitHub

 - Point `GITHUB_REPO` to any public repo (i.e. `owner/repo`)